 Confession time – I never once used the sports facilities on board.
 No surprises there, if you know me!
 But if you’re less lazy than me, or you feel the need to burn off all those delicious breakfast pastries, the Regal Princess has you covered with a wealth of sports facilities on board.
 My fellow cruiser Charli DID make use of them, and came up with a great list of ways to stay fit and healthy on a cruise.
 So check that for inspiration, and check the list of sports facilities below to plan all the ways you’re going to combat your cruise indulgence:

-- Fitness Centre with well equipped gym and a private aerobics studio
+- Fitness Centre with a well-equipped gym and a private aerobics studio

 - Outdoor Jogging/Walking Track